 To put it simply, employee engagement describes the relationship employees have with the organization they work for.

-When employees are highly engaged, they enjoy their job and go above and beyond in improving workplace conditions.
+When employees are highly engaged, they enjoy their job and go above and beyond to improve workplace safety conditions.

-By investing in the right tools, organizations can create and sustain a highly engaged workforce.
+By investing in the right tools and safety pays program, organizations can create and sustain a highly engaged, thriving workforce.

 Mobile platforms like Beekeeper allow for real-time communication and feedback.
 Let’s look at why convenient, transparent communication translates to frontline worker safety.